LVinaud/TravellingSalesman-/README.md

 ## Why evolutionary?

-The answer is simply that I am now taking the evolutionary systems discpline at college and wanted to test those conecpts in coding(C language).
+The answer is simply that I am now taking the evolutionary systems discpline at college and wanted to test those concepts in coding(C language).

 ## Approach